filyp/whisper-simple-dictation/README.md

 Then log out and back in.

-(If you're using Wayland and don't want to add your user to the input group for security reasons, see instructions in `dictation_local.service`.
+(If you're using Wayland and don't want to add your user to the input group for security reasons, see instructions in `legacy_auto_off/dictation_local.service`.
 On X11 it doesn't matter - devices are exposed anyway.)
 On Wayland you also need to install ydotool and enable ydotoold.
 (The script tries to use ydotool, and if it's not installed, it falls back to pynput.)